chrisjrob/chrisjrob.github.io/howto/transfer-emails-from-microsoft-outlook.md

 ## Step 5 Transfer to Linux

-Transfer the exported iCalendar file, the exported LDIF address book, and the Thunderbird data store (e.g. 'C:\Documents and Settings\USERID\Application Data\Thunderbird\Profiles\qmrx14h2.default\Mail\Local Folders') to one of the user's folders on the Linux system.
+Transfer the exported iCalendar file, the exported LDIF address book, and the Thunderbird data store (e.g. `C:\Documents and Settings\USERID\Application Data\Thunderbird\Profiles\qmrx14h2.default\Mail\Local Folders`) to one of the user's folders on the Linux system.
 You'll need to be able to access these from the user's account, so somewhere logical might be /home/username/imported.

 ## Step 6 Convert Address Book